Team-BHP > Travelogues

 Wow - I did Lake Tahoe 12 odd years ago in a Dodge Durango - I wonder if it is still available.
 What pretty sights.
 Thanks for refreshing the memories.

-invidious is offline
+invidious is online now

 Old 12th January 2018, 20:19 #4